JackBurdick/teaching_a_computer_to_fish/README.md

 ## Running with Tensors

+Much like running with scissors, running with tensors is _dangerous_.
+I am not an expert, nor do I claim to be.
 This is an incomplete and incomprehensive guide to using tensorflow + common (related) ml libraries in python.
+This is largely for personal use, but I do hope that I can help alleviate some of the pain of DL/TF growing pains for someone else.

 #### please note: